Trump's 'Disloyalty' Claim About Jewish Democrats Shows He Doesn't Get How They Vote

 Democratic leaders and many rank-and-file Democratic elected officials have tried to distance themselves from their views.
 Trump, though, has tried to, as he says, make the congresswomen "the face of the Democratic Party" in an attempt to help him next year.

 But his strategy of highlighting Democrats' not walking in lockstep with Israel has been tried before — to no avail for Republicans.
-Think: President Obama's nuclear deal with Iran or his criticism of Israeli settlement expansion.
+Think: President Barack Obama's nuclear deal with Iran or his criticism of Israeli settlement expansion.
 Obama still won 69% of the Jewish vote in 2012 and 78% in 2008.

-What's more, Jewish voters went for Democrats in the 2018 midterms by an even higher percentage -- 79%.
-And that was after Trump moved the U.S. embassy in Israel to Jerusalem.
+What's more, Jewish voters went for Democrats in the 2018 midterms by an even higher percentage — 79%.
+And that was after Trump moved the U.S. Embassy in Israel to Jerusalem.

 "We see evidence that it [the Jewish vote] is moving even more towards Democrats now during Trump's presidency," said Jim Gerstein, a Democratic pollster.
 He added that American Jews don't even necessarily agree with Trump's policies toward Israel — and they have other concerns.